 With a focus on individuals with mental health and substance abuse issues who present to the emergency department, US hospitals and their community partners participating in this 18-month Learning Community will test changes to improve patient outcomes and experience of care and staff safety while also decreasing avoidable, repeat visits to the ED for this patient population.

 Led by IHI and composed of representatives from the health care, policy, regulatory, and advocacy communities, the National Steering Committee for Patient Safety is charged with developing a national strategy for reducing harm in the delivery of health care.

-Pursuing Equity, a two-year initiative launched in April 2017, aims to reduce inequities and outline a blueprint for how health care can advance equity.
-Eight health care organizations will work with IHI to deepen their existing efforts to reduce health inequities, using the framework outlined in the
+Pursuing Equity, a two-year initiative launched in April 2017, aimed to reduce inequities and outline a blueprint for how health care can advance equity.
+Eight health care organizations worked with IHI to deepen their existing efforts to reduce health inequities, using the framework outlined in the

 Achieving Health Equity IHI White Paper as the foundation of their work.